RetroReversing/retroReversing/pages/consoles/wiiU/WiiUUnStrippedBinaries.md

 # WiiU games with debug symbols
 A list of all the WiiU games that are known to have debug symbols are listed in the table below, eventually we want to have the count of the number of debug symbols as an easy way to see how complete the symbols are (some games may only have debug symbols for a part of it, such as a single library).

- Game | No of Debug Symbols | Notes
+ Game | No of Named Procedures | Notes
  ---|---|---
- 1001 Spikes | 6,491 Named Procedures |
+ 1001 Spikes | 6,491 |
  140 |  | Unity, Also on Switch, Xbox, PS4
- 153 Hand Video Poker | 77,781 | WiiU Exclusive
+ 153 Hand Video Poker | 77,781 | Unity, WiiU Exclusive
  360 Breakout |  |
  6-Hand Video Poker |  |
  6180 the moon |  |